zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 when we search for a invite announcement we also make a low-intensity search for the individual announcement.

 We ensure we are announced for the friend before beginning to search for it.
+("Announced" here refers only to the primary announcement, not to any secondary low-intensity announcement.)

 The remainder of this section describes in detail a procedure for using Data Search and Data Announcement packets to maintain and search for announcements.